ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

   - /interviewing-devops-guide
 ---

-I had the fortune of having fantastic mentors at the beginning of my career and one thing always sticked to me very early during my formative years.
-One of the engineers I consider a mentor on all aspects of software development mentioned that he interviews more or less every year on companies regardless of the situation i.e. if he is looking for a job or not.
+I had the fortune of having fantastic mentors at the beginning of my career and one thing always stuck to me very early during my formative years: one of the engineers I consider a mentor on all aspects of software development mentioned that he interviews more or less every year on companies regardless of the situation i.e. if he is looking for a job or not.
 He mentioned that he interviews to know if he is being underpaid, to know which technologies he should be studying and are hot on the market, and of course, to maybe get something better and switch jobs.